-This certificate of completion is designed to provide the student with an understanding of the basic automotive components, tools and safety procedures commonly used in the industry.
+ARTC 517 Electronic Prepress Operations ARTC 518 Commercial Printing Operations basic automotive components, tools and safety procedures commonly used in the industry.
 In addition, the student will receive instruction in automotive quick servicing inclusive of new and used vehicle inspections, preparing estimates, changing fluids and filters, proper hazardous waste disposal, minor electrical repairs, and road testing techniques.
 Students will also learn how to inspect and evaluate vehicle systems to determine if advanced levels of repairs are needed.